LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 """"""""""""""""""""""""

 The Blocks are base objects that have each a specific function and are instantiated by users to achieve a given overall behavior in their scripts.
-The Blocks can exchange information together through Links, with no restriction on the number of Links and the type of Blocks they connect.
+They exchange small dictionaries through directed :class:`~crappy.links.Link` objects.
+Multiple Links can enter or leave a Block, and a second regular Link between the same ordered pair must explicitly enable the ``allow_parallel`` option.

 Under the hood, every Block is a child of the base :class:`~crappy.blocks.Block`, which is itself a child of